MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 ---
-title: Project Schedule API performance
+title: Project schedule API performance
-description: This topic provides information about the performance benchmarks of the Project Schedule APIs and identifies best practices for optimum use.
+description: This topic provides information about the performance benchmarks of the Project schedule APIs and identifies best practices for optimum use.
 author: ruhercul
 ms.date: 11/03/2021
 ms.topic: article